 If there were ever evidence needed that the social media world moves quickly, video livestreaming apps Periscope and Meerkat are it.
-Both have sprung up out of the blue in the last few weeks alone, and have been causing a frenetic furore online about what they mean for social.
+Both have sprung up out of the blue in the last few weeks alone, and have been causing a frenetic furore online about what they mean for social media marketing.

 Livestreaming apps are platforms which allow you to stream live video taken on your smartphone online.
 While this concept isn’t new (comparable software can be dated back to as early as 2007), Meerkat and Periscope have emerged as the most usable and exciting prototypes, and both are desperately vying for your attention.
 But what do they do, and why should you care?